ITIL v3 Service Lifecycle — Full Reference

 • Define measurable outcomes: cost reduction, cycle-time improvement, user satisfaction uplift.

 Skipping the Charter is the single biggest cause of scope creep, wasted design effort, and failed projects.
 It is not bureaucracy — it is the organisation's formal decision to invest.
+A Jira board without a Charter is a to-do list, not a managed project.

 Service Design